NHSDigital/integration-adaptor-gpc-consumer/release/DOCKERHUB.md

 We provide shell scripts in the release/tests directory to help you start testing.

 * `healthcheck.sh` verifies that the adaptor's healthcheck endpoint is available
-* `e2e.sh` starts a docker container that runs the adaptor's end-to-end tests

 ```bash
 cd tests/